sparks/rter/docs/scenario.md

 Transferring content between workspaces is as easy as adding the appropriate tags.
 Furthermore, auto-tagging could include labels such as the trustworthiness of the source, helping automatically seperate contents submitted by a trained volunteer versus a member of the general public.

-'show twitter live search, promote tweet and view'
+`show twitter live search, promote tweet and view`

-'show embedded youtube'
+`show embedded youtube`

 Finally, we realized that to be most effective, rtER  must be part of an ecosystem of other tools used for responders.
 The rtER infrastructure is now built around a RESTful API, just as used by twitter and youtube.
 This means that rtER can easily access data from such external sources.
 Moreover, the collaboratively filtered data from rtER is available for reuse by third-party services.